-Column chart symbols are used in maps to show the number of occurrences or proportions of categorical data associated to a single feature.
+Column chart symbols are used with maps to show the number of occurrences or proportions of categorical data associated to a single feature, using either a count or a summary statistic.
 Column chart symbols are created on a map using a string field and a location field containing coincident values.

 Column chart symbols can answer questions about your data, such as the following: